 Guidelines for Electronic Submission of the Thesis/Essay/Creative Project may be accessed here.

-For further information on thesis, essay, or project requirement see the University’s Graduate Studies Bulletin, Page 14.
+For further information on thesis, essay, or project requirement see the University’s Graduate Studies Bulletin, Pages 12-13.